IndrajaPunna/scatter-public/publishers.md

       <div class="col-md-6">
         <div class="tac brief-big">
           <h3 class="hd-3">Easy Integration</h3>
           <p>We do the work for you.
-Once you are part of our publisher network, you’ll have an option of two easy ways in which your site can be integrated on Scatter</p>
+Once you're part of our publisher network, we’ll handle your content, ensuringit goes into the market place with the right tags, and comes out of it with the right ads.</p>
         </div>
       </div>
       <div class="col-md-6">